Microflash/fenceparser/README.md

 - The key and value must be separated by equality sign `=`.
 - The value must be wrapped within single-quotes `'`, double-quotes `"` or backticks `` ` ``.
+- The key can contain letters, digits, underscore, and hyphen.

 #### Ranges